xpgram/advance-wars/README.md

 Oh, I should mention.
 This project is not necessarily for the public.
 I know Nintendo is litigation-happy.
 One of the key objectives here is just to demonstrate my skill.
 The rest are, you know, private fun with private people.

 Also, there are a lot of gifs below, so... rip in pieces your PC, maybe.
+You can try [this](/README.draft.md) alt readme if you want.

 # Features: